DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.10.1 Risk assessment/analysis
   - **Risk Assessment**: used to identify the risks and set criticality priorities, and then risk response is used to determine the best defense for each identified risk
   - The primary goal of a security risk assessment is to identify and analyze risks and then develop strategies to reduce them to an acceptable level.
-  - Risk is threat with a vulnerability
+  - ❄️Risk is threat with a vulnerability
   - Risk = threat * vulnerability (or probability of harm * severity of harm)
   - Addressing either the threat or threat agent or vulnerability directly results in a reduction of risk (known as threat mitigation)
   - All IT systems have risk; all orgs have risk; there is no way to elminiate 100% of all risks.
 Risk is typically composed of three Components: